tuanbht/sidetime-electron-app/README.md

 Format all the ts, js, tsx, jsx, css, json, md, html and, yml files.
 All thanks to https://github.com/wesbos/eslint-config-wesbos

+## About certificates

+On macOS, [electron-builder](https://www.electron.build/) expects two certificates, *Developer ID Application* and *3rd Party Mac Developer Application*, to be present on the Keychain Access.
+In scenarios where a specification of the certificates are necessary, the env variables *CSC_LINK* and *CSC_KEY_PASSWORD* can be specified.
+To export both certificates into a single *.p12* file, follow this [guide](https://www.electron.build/code-signing#how-to-export-certificate-on-macos).

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).